EdDataScienceEES/tutorial-Kirstb-04/index.md

 ## 1a.
 Recap - what is Github?

-One of the most confusing things I found when I first started using Github was what exactly am I using??
-So to start lets answer the question 'What is Github?'.
-Founded in 2008, Github is an online software development programme, used by programmers to store, and collaborate on software projects.
+One of the first things I struggled with when I first started using Github was not fully understanding what Github is.
+So to start lets answer the question **'What is Github?'**.
+Founded in 2008, Github is an online software development programme, used by programmers to store, track, and collaborate on software projects.

-Still confused?
-Visit these websites that go into more details:
+<mark>Still confused?
+Visit these websites that go into more detail on what Github is and what it's used for:</mark>
 - https://blog.hubspot.com/website/what-is-github-used-for#what-github

 ## 1b.
 Moving Files About in Github